-Choosing a proper enclosure for a bearded dragon is one of the first important things you must decide on before buying it.
-It is better to acquire an enclosure that is suitable for the bearded dragon’s entire life span to begin with.
+Choosing the best enclosure for a bearded dragon is one of the first important things you must decide before acquiring a bearded dragon.
+It is better to acquire a bearded dragon habitat that is suitable for its entire life span to begin with.

-It can become quite costly if you purchase a small enclosure then need to purchase a larger enclosure later on as it grows to become an adult.
+It can become costly to purchase a small enclosure then gradually upgrade the enclosure as it grows to become an adult.

 The best long-term solution for a bearded dragon enclosure is a standard 125-gallon tank.
-This tank measure 72″ long by 18″ wide by 16″ tall, and will provide adequate space for even a large adult to roam around.
-An enclosure that is less than 55 gallons is not recommended.
+This tank typically measures 72″ long by 18″ wide by 16″ tall.
+The size will provide adequate space for even a large adult to roam around.
+We do not recommend an enclosure that is less than 55 gallons for an adult bearded dragon.
+A 40 gallon habitat is acceptable for a baby or juvenile bearded dragon.

-Bearded dragons need more horizontal floor space than height as they are not huge climbers like chameleons, or geckos.
+Bearded dragons need more horizontal floor space with plenty of room for the best substrate over height.
+They are not huge climbers like chameleons, or geckos.
 Because of this, tanks with roomy floor space are much better suited for bearded dragons than tanks with high sides.

 It is important to take floor space into account when acquiring an enclosure for a bearded dragon.